First North Luzon Transit: History

-For Nueva Ecija (San Isidro only) passengers their main stop is at Sto.
+For passengers travelling to Nueva Ecija (San Isidro only), their main stop is at Sto.
 Domingo in Mexico, Pampanga.

-For Pangasinan passengers are allowed to disembark at the Dau Bus Terminal Mabalacat, Pampanga.
+Pangasinan passengers are allowed to disembark at the Dau Bus Terminal in Mabalacat, Pampanga.

-For the inter-provincial route Mariveles-San Fernando (La Union) the passengers also have the Bataan Transit bus terminal in San Fernando, Pampanga.
+For the inter-provincial route between Mariveles and San Fernando (La Union), passengers also have the option to disembark at the Bataan Transit bus terminal in San Fernando, Pampanga.

 Fleet

 First North Luzon Transit maintains and utilizes the following: